Frequently Asked Questions

 When we added an audio recording feature, and gave PR managers the option to join any call, it added a whole new level of transparency and content-generation.

 Yes.
 Using Blinder, PR managers still field media requests, liaise between journalists and ‘talent’ to confirm arrangements, and maintain all those key relationships.
-But, with Blinder, they then use a web-based dashboard to schedule calls in a more efficient way than has ever been possible.
+But, with Blinder, they then use our mobile app or online dashboard to schedule calls in a more efficient way than has ever been possible.

 You sure can.
 When setting up a call on your Blinder dashboard, you just click a button and you’ve created a three-party call.
 Your phone will ring at the agreed time, just like it does for your talent.
 You can stay on the line throughout the call, or just do introductions and then leave the other parties to it.